 Prior to breast surgery

 Before embarking on any breast surgery, it is important to consider the impact that the surgery may have on future breast cancer surveillance.
+Breast screening is very important before any kind of breast surger in Adelaide.

 It is recommended for all women over fifty years of age to undergo screening for breast cancer.
 If you are considered to be at a higher risk of breast cancer due to your family history, you may be suitable for screening at an earlier age.
 If you are concerned about your risk, you can explore the Breast Screen Australia web site or consult your general practitioner for further information.
 If you do in fact fall into a high-risk category, it is best to discuss your situation with a breast cancer surgeon before embarking on breast surgery.
 Dr Lam would be glad to refer you to an appropriate breast cancer surgeon if required.